Where can I charge my electric car for free? - We Power Your Car

 Are there access restrictions to charge your electric car for free?

-Free electric vehicle chargers can have access restrictions in place.
-These restrictions vary depending on the type of charger and where it is located.
+Sometimes, free electric vehicle chargers will have access restrictions in place.
+Such restrictions will vary depending on the type of charger and where it is located.
+Take note of the most common access restrictions for free electric vehicle chargers in the UK:

-Location restrictions: Some free charging points may only be available to customers of a specific business or organisation.
+• Location restrictions: Free electric car chargers may only be available to customers of a specific business or organisation.
 For example, some supermarkets may only offer free charging to their customers, and some workplace chargers are only likely to be available to employees.

-Parking restrictions: Some free charging points may require you to pay for parking to use the charger.
-Make sure to check the parking restrictions before using the charger.
+• Parking restrictions: You may be required to pay for parking in order to use the free charger.
+Make sure to check the parking restrictions before using the charging point.

 It’s essential to check the access restrictions for each charging point before you use it.
 This information can usually be found on the charging point itself or the website or mobile app of the charging network.
-The Zap-Map app also allows you to check whether any restrictions are in place.
+Zap-Map also allows you to check whether any restrictions are in place.
 By checking the access restrictions in advance, you can ensure a hassle-free charging experience and avoid any unexpected fees or restrictions.

 Charge an electric car at your workplace